1999 Florida Marlins season

-The Florida Marlins' 1999 season was the seventh season for the Major League Baseball (MLB) franchise in the National League.
+The 1999 Florida Marlins season was the seventh season for the Major League Baseball (MLB) franchise in the National League.
 It would begin with the team attempting to improve on their season from 1998.
 Their manager was John Boles.
 They played home games at Pro Player Stadium.
-They finished with a record of 64-98, 5th in the NL East.
+They finished with a record of 64–98, fifth in the National League East.